MFA at RSA

 - Continuously fingerprints known TTPs for reconnaissance and lateral movement.

 - Deploys both Allow and Block lists to detect and block RPC based attacks.

 Set up a meeting with Zero Networks and learn how we stop Ransomware

 Zero Networks won’t have a booth, but we’ll be at RSA.
 In fact, we’ll have a meeting space near Moscone.
-Leading companies in healthcare and finance use Zero Networks – a Gartner Cool Vendor – to automatically take every asset and restrict network access to exactly what is needed–applying protection for client, server, home, office, on-premises or in the cloud.
+Leading companies in healthcare and finance use Zero Networks – a Gartner Cool Vendor – to automatically microsegment their networks and restrict access to exactly what is needed–applying protection for client, server, home, office, on-premises or in the cloud.